Tips & Tricks and How to Approach 2019 Auction Drafts

 Feed the Mistake

 If two owners get into a bidding war over a player and one owner eventually overspends, then nominate an even better player at the same position.
 This works beautifully when you want managers to continue overspending.
 The manager that lost on the last bid will be even more excited to land a better player at the same position.
 Other owners, while they would never admit it and may not even realize it, have been influenced by the bidding war they just witnessed.

-Early in the draft nominate players you don't want and that are overvalued.
+Early in the draft, nominate players you don't want and who are overvalued.
 Use the ADP Draft Day Sleepers tool to find them.
-These are players that are ranked very high using ADP, but not so by 4for4.
+These are players ranked very high using ADP, but not so by 4for4.
 Nominate these players early and watch all the other managers bid for them, burning up bankroll.
 If you can get the other teams eating up extra cap dollars early, you'll be in control down the line.

 Don't Wait for the Last Stud in a Tier

-If you want an elite WR and feel there are six on the board, don't wait until the first five are gone.
-At that point other managers may also realize that only one stud WR is left, and a bidding frenzy could result.
+If you want an elite receiver and feel there are six on the board, don't wait until the first five are gone.
+At that point, other managers may also realize that only one stud WR is left and a bidding frenzy could result.

 In some auction drafts, there will be a run at a particular position.
 In the beginning, it's often the running back or wide receiver positions.
 In the middle of the auction, it’s usually the tight ends or quarterbacks.
 Late in the auction, it can be the defenses.
 In general, you're better off starting the run than being the one finishing it.
 At the end of the run, the talent at the "hot" position is usually two or three tiers lower.